-Share a Special Issue Proposal
+Propose a Special Issue

 Proposals relating to any dimension of citizenship studies research are welcome.
-Normally, Special Issues consist of seven articles as well as an article-length Introduction.
+Normally, Special Issues normally consist of at least seven articles as well as an article length Introduction.
 Guest Editor(s) will work with a member of the Editorial Team to assemble a Special Issue that meets the highest scholarly standards.
 Responsibilities of Guest Editor(s) include commissioning articles, overseeing the peer review process, and editing and assembling the manuscripts according to the journal’s editorial and style guidelines.
 Guest Editor(s) must be prepared to deliver the final copy of the Special Issue by 1 March 2024.

 Proposals should include the following information:

-- Title of Special Issue
+1. Title of Special Issue

-- A brief statement about the issue theme (350 words)
+3. Brief statement about the issue theme (350 words)

-- A rationale justifying the proposal (350 words)
+4. A rationale justifying the proposal (350 words)

-- Titles, abstracts, and five keywords of all the papers (250 words each)
+5. Titles, abstracts, and five keywords of all the papers (250 words each)

-- Names, affiliation, contact details, and short bio of each contributor
+6. Names, affiliation, contact details, and short bio of each contributor

 Looking to Publish your Research?

 We aim to make publishing with Taylor & Francis a rewarding experience for all our authors.
 Please visit our Author Services website for more information and guidance, and do contact us if there is anything we can help with!